Past Year Referendums: 2020

 See our home page for upcoming referendums.
 We also offer Future Referendum Ideas — creative ideas to research and develop.

-See also Past Referendums: 2022 and Past Referendums 2023.
+See Past Referendums for 2022, 2023, and 2024.
 There were none worth reporting for 2021.

 Colorado